 The RSP boards also implement a station correlator that can be used to obtain RCU-RCU visibilities for a single sub-band with integration times of multiples of one second.
 These visibilities can be used to image the entire sky at once, and image very large angular scale structures.
 This mode is extensively used for station calibration.

-The real-time digital backend is currently an IBM BlueGene/P (BG/P), but is being replaced before the start of Cycle 2 by the Graphical Processing Unit (GPU)-based Cobalt system.
-It can perform delay compensation and fringe stopping on the incoming data streams from the stations, separate each subband into 256 channels using a PPF and and FFT, compensate for the bandpass of the station PPF, and correlate (interferometry) or add the signals of (subsets of) stations to form tied-array beams (Beam forming).
+The real-time digital backend is now a Graphical Processing Unit (GPU)-based Cobalt system.
+It can perform delay compensation and fringe stopping on the incoming data streams from the stations, separate each subband into up to 256 channels using a PPF and and FFT, compensate for the bandpass of the station PPF, and correlate (interferometry) or add the signals of (subsets of) stations to form tied-array beams (Beam forming).

 The minimum real time integration time is approximately 0.5 seconds.
 Normal observations will be done at a time resolution of multiples of 1.006633 seconds.
 Note that it is also possible to bypass all these operations and directly pass the input data streams to the storage- and post processing cluster.
 The minimum time resolution for tied-array operations is about 5.12 microsecond.